jon-jacky/home/computing.md

 same author, or on  similar topics.
 To find recent entries, consult the commit history.

+ 8 Jul 2026  <a name="8-Jul-2026"></a>

+- Diary by Paul Taylor, in *London Review of Books* 7 May 2026, p.
+43 -- 45
+  (no link):

+  "It is possible that the first profession to be replaced by artificial intelligence will be that of computer programmer. ...
+For most of the time it has existed it has seemed to be very much of the future, and it's strange to think of it becoming something of the past, made redundant by the craftsmanship of other programmers.
+But we are approaching that point."

+  For more about programming with AI see Karpathy at [30 Dec 2025](#30-Dec-2025) and antirez (writing in Jan 2026) at [9 Jul 2019](#9-Jul-2019).

  7 May 2026  <a name="7-May-2026"></a>

 - <https://telcontar.net/About/> - excerpt from